mqtthiqs/at-doc/docs/modules/play.md

 # Play

-_From utalitarian file playback to granular repitching and stretching_
+_From standard file playback to creative granular repitching and stretching_

 _Play_ is a multi-playhead file player with versatile playback region and envelope controls.
 It allows mangling any source material into a wide variety of outcomes.
 From percussive glitches to mesmerizing drones.
 Its built-in recording functionality allows sampling of inputs or resampling of whole patches.